 However, over the years, Kelso Lawyers has assisted with the settlement of 236 claims of child abuse against the state, including the Department of Family and Community Services and the Department of Education.

 Children were often mistreated, beaten, and abused in foster care as well as school.
 It is now our mission to achieve justice for vulnerable children who were forced into schooling and care with no means of escape, no one believing them.

 The Royal Commission into Institutional Responses to Child Sexual Abuse investigated the crimes of paedophiles and child abusers for five years.
 In this time, the Commission achieved justice for thousands of people and shed light on the disturbing culture of child abuse in Australia.

-However, there was one omission the Commission failed to look into: foster parents.
+However, the Commission failed to look into foster parents.

 Australia has a disturbing past of child abuse in orphanages, children’s homes, and foster care.
 The Parramatta Girls Training School was one of the worst cases on record.
 Girls who lived at the school would steal pins and needles from the sewing room to self-harm because their treatment at the home was so harsh.